-ISAW Library collections are searchable via Bobcat, the catalog of print and electronic resources of NYU Libraries, including audio and video.
-NYU students, staff and faculty should remember to Sign in for additional personalized services - this will allow you access to online resources whether you are on or off campus.
+The ISAW Library collection is searchable via Bobcat, the catalog of print and electronic resources of NYU Libraries, including audio and video.
+NYU students, staff and faculty should remember to sign in for additional personalized services, including access to online resources on or off campus.

 For help locating scholarly materials about the ancient world at ISAW, NYU and the metropolitan region, please visit the Finding Resources tab, and for more information about our workspace, services, and policies, please visit Using the Library.